HL7 Lab Interfaces

-Lab interfaces / HL7 interfaces deliver a seamless workflow to your practice by providing the piece of software that allows one system to talk to another system.
+HL7 interfaces deliver a seamless workflow to your practice by providing a bridge that allows two different systems to talk to one another.

 One of the most integral elements of a clinical practice is the use of laboratory encounters for diagnostic and monitoring purposes.
 Ask any clinician what they need in an Electronic Health Records (EHR) system, and you’ll find that lab interfaces come highest on the list.
 When laboratory orders are needed as part of a clinical visit, there are a number of steps in the process from the moment that the orders are deemed necessary to the point that the result appears in the patient’s medical record.